 Most semester study away programs allow students to earn up to sixteen credit hours.
-For Furman's faculty-led semester programs, students enroll in four courses taught by Furman faculty for a total of 16 credit hours, just as they would on campus.
-Some Faculty-led programs may include a combination of courses taught by Furman faculty and courses taught by local experts at a host institution abroad.
+For Furman's faculty-led semester programs that include four courses taught by Furman faculty, students enroll in four courses for a total of 16 credit hours, just as they would on campus.
+Some Faculty-led programs include a combination of courses taught by Furman faculty and courses taught by local experts at a host institution abroad.
 In most cases, students on these blended programs still enroll in four courses, typically earning 16 credits.